-- 4. If automated cleaning system problems occur, project personnel shall operate cleaners at least once per shift unless determined differently by the project biologist. - 5.
-The dewatering structure may be dewatered twice during the season, during low fish passage periods in June and September, for inspection and cleaning of the dewatering screens.
+4. If automated cleaning system problems occur, project personnel shall operate cleaners at least once per shift unless determined differently by the project biologist.

+5. The dewatering structure may be dewatered twice during the season, during low fish passage periods in June and September, for inspection and cleaning of the dewatering screens.
+Before dewatering occurs, the project biologist must notify CENWW-OD-TN who in turn will coordinate the proposed action with the NMFS and FPC.

-- 1. There should be no holes or gaps between screen panels.
-All silicone sealer should be in good condition. - 2.
-Crowder screen brushes should be in good operating condition. - 3.
-Assure that retainer screens in raceways and tanks are clean with no holes or protruding wires. - 4.
-Operate wet separator and fish distribution system as designed. - 5.
-Project personnel shall release ice blocks through each 10-inch bypass line, three times per day, during the spring as a preventative measure for debris plugging.
+1. There should be no holes or gaps between screen panels.
+All silicone sealer should be in good condition.

+2. Crowder screen brushes should be in good operating condition.

+3. Assure that retainer screens in raceways and tanks are clean with no holes or protruding wires.

+4. Operate wet separator and fish distribution system as designed.

+5. Project personnel shall release ice blocks through each 10-inch bypass line, one to three times per day as warranted by woody debris loads, during the spring as a preventative measure for debris plugging.
 Additional ice blocks shall be passed down the pipelines during high debris periods as needed to keep the pipes debris free.
-Releasing ice blocks through the pipes should continue during the summer when transporting fish, as determined by the project biologist to keep the pipelines debris free. - 6.
-Truck and barge loading facilities should be kept in good operating condition.
+Releasing ice blocks through the pipes should continue during the summer when transporting fish, as determined by the project biologist to keep the pipelines debris free.

+6. Truck and barge loading facilities should be kept in good operating condition.

-- 1. Bird wires and other avian deterrent devices should be monitored to assure they are in good condition.
-Any broken wires or devices should be replaced as soon as possible. - 2.
-Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices.
+1. Bird wires and other avian deterrent devices should be monitored to assure they are in good condition.
+Any broken wires or devices should be replaced as soon as possible.

+2. Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices.

-- 3. Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities. - g.
+3. Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities.

+g.
 Facility Inspections.
 Inspect all facilities according to fish facilities monitoring plan.
-Record all inspections. - 2.3.2.
+Record all inspections.

+2.3.2.
 Adult Fish Passage Facilities.
 Operate the adult fish passage facilities as described below.

-- a.
-Inspect all staff gauges and water level indicators: repair and/or clean where necessary. - b.
+a.
+Inspect all staff gauges and water level indicators: repair and/or clean where necessary.

+b.
 Dewater all ladders and inspect all sections of fish facilities for projections, debris, or plugged orifices which could injure fish or impede fish passage up the ladder.
 Fish ladder exit trashracks must have smooth surfaces where fish pass, and must have downstream edges that are adequately rounded or padded.
 Inspect all diffuser gratings and chambers annually by dewatering and physically inspecting the gratings and chambers or by using divers or video inspection techniques.
 Once collection channel stoplogs are replaced, all diffuser gratings and chambers are to be dewatered and physically inspected at least every 3 years.
-Repair deficiencies. - c.
+Repair deficiencies.

+c.
 Prior to the fish passage period, inspect for and clean debris from the fish ladder exits.
-All trashracks and picketed leads must be clean and installed correctly. - d.
-Calibrate all mechanical water level sensing devices, as necessary, for proper facilities operations. - e.
-Inspect all spill gates and ensure that they are operable.
+All trashracks and picketed leads must be clean and installed correctly.

+d.
+Calibrate all mechanical water level sensing devices, as necessary, for proper facilities operations.

-- a.
+a.
 Fishway Ladders.
-Water depth over weirs: 1' to 1.3'. - b.
+Water depth over weirs: 1' to 1.3'.

+b.
 Counting Window Widths.
 Counting windows should be operated as far out as possible (minimum of 18") while maintaining adequate counting conditions.